 If you do not want to go through all that effort, but want something easier to use and handle, then consider a compact.
 Today’s compacts will certainly yield very high-quality images, suitable for printing and displaying on a wall.

-If you think you are ready for a housed DSLR but the price tag is too much, consider building your system step-by-step.
+If you think you are ready for a housed ILC but the price tag is too much, consider building your system step-by-step.
 It may take some time, but you will develop your skills and get some very good images along the way.